nomadtomas/Austin_Real_Estate_Analysis-/README.md

 ###### Step 2: Select test statistic
 To test this hypothesis the z-test was chosen.
+The significance level was set at: 0.05

 A z-test is a statistical test used to determine whether two population means are different when the variances are known and the sample size is large.
-At significance alpha of: 0.05

 <p align="center">
   <img src="images/z-statistic.png">